UW-UPL/Documentation/Code-of-Conduct.markdown

 In the event that a UPL Coordinator receives a report of a violation of the UPL Code of Conduct, the following process will be followed to address the concern:

 1. The on site UPL Coordinator will address the concerns with the member and keep a record of the response of the member.
 2. If the immediate response from the UPL Coordinator does not register a positive outcome, or if problems with the member persist, the matter will be referred for review to a panel of 3 or more Coordinators and the current UPL Faculty Advisor to determine an appropriate response.
 The notice of action taken by the panel will be delivered to the member in writing with a copy kept on record.
-Possible responses include:
+Possible responses include and are not limited to:
   1. Restitution
   2. Limiting UPL access to specific times
   3. Removal of access to the UPL for a specified period of time